notwaldorf/notwaldorf.github.com/_posts/2016-01-26-how-i-fixed-headphones.markdown

 To be honest, the most annoying thing was putting the little earpads back.
 After serious struggling, I discovered there's a little wedge on the headphones base, where you can slip a bit of the earpad in, and then slide it all the way across.
-I think this is common for most earpad style headphones.
+Yours might have this too!

 ![photo of the earpad](https://cloud.githubusercontent.com/assets/1369170/12541481/90f804ba-c2cc-11e5-8f55-b97356c291f4.jpg)